falcosecurity/driverkit/Example_configs.md

 driverversion: master
 ```

+> **NOTE:** ubuntu-generic exists to retain backward compatibility only,
+> and should not be used in new configs.

 ## ubuntu-aws

 Example configuration file to build both the Kernel module and eBPF probe for Ubuntu AWS.